JimHinson/JimHinson/README.md

 -- Functional programming with Javascript and Typescript
 -- Java and Selenium
 - 💬 Ask me about
+-- Shift Left
+-- Shift Right
 -- Test automation best practices
 -- Cypress testing best practices
 -- Full stack test automation
 -- Test frameworks
 -- Defining quality objectives for CI/CD
 -- Defining your test strategy

+- The Value of Testing
+-- How do I communicate the value of testing?
+-- Sprint Demo
+--- I’ve found stakeholders and leadership particularly appreciate including test methodologies in the sprint demo.
+We show what we tested, how we tested it, and what we’ve automated.
+This gives them insight into the quality being delivered, as well as what we’ve done to prevent future issues.
 <!-- Some objectives I might set, if i join your team:
 - 45 Days
 -- Searching for two Senior QA Engineer candidates